jacobkap/ucrbook/docs/stolen_property.md

 * Miscellaneous/other
     + Anything that is not part of the above categories would fall in here.
 Cell phones and credit cards are included.

 ### Value of recovered property by type of item stolen

 For the below subset of items stolen, this data includes the value of the items that were recovered.
 This is a subset of the section above - the value of property stolen.
 I don't know why but this data has more values for the property stolen than for property recovered.
 For example, we know how much was stolen during bank robberies but not how much was recovered from bank robberies.
 The only info we have for the value of recovered property is for the breakdown in the items themselves - not breakdowns of crimes such as robbery or burglary.
 So we can know the value of guns recovered, but not if those guns were taken from a burglary, a robbery, a theft, etc.

+While this dataset began in 1960, the recovered property variables begin later, and in different years.
+For clothing and fur, currency, jewels and precious metals, motor vehicles, Miscellaneous/other, and the variable that sums up all of the recovered property variables, the first year with data was 1961.
+The remaining variables - consumable goods, guns, household goods/home furniture, livestock,  office equipment and electronics, and sound and picture equipment - began in 1975.

 Another issue is that it uses the value of the property as it is recovered, not as it is stolen.
 For example, if someone steals a laptop that's worth \$1,000 and then the police recover it damaged and it's now worth only \$200, we'd see \$1,000 for the stolen column for "office equipment and electronics" and only \$200 for the recovered column for that category.
 So an agency that recovers 100% of the items that were stolen can appear to only recover a fraction of them since the value of recovered items could be substantially lower than the value of stolen items - and there's no way to know how many items are actually recovered, we must rely on the value of stolen and recovered.^[Even if we look at the Offenses Known and Clearances by Arrest data, that only says if there was an arrest or exceptional clearance in the case, not if the property stolen was recovered].

-The full list of items recovered included in the data are below:
+The full list of items recovered and their definitions are below:

 * Currency
     + This includes all money and signed documents that can be exchanged for money (e.g. checks).
 Blank checks and credit and debit cards are not included (they are in the Miscellaneous/other  category)